Protecting yourself and others

 If you are self-isolating or required to isolate, but are in immediate danger, you can leave your house.
 Contact a domestic violence support service for advice about continuing to isolate in a safe place.

-The national sexual assault, family and domestic violence counselling service for anyone in Australia who has experienced, or is at risk of, family and domestic violence or sexual assault.
+1800RESPECT is the national sexual assault, family and domestic violence counselling service for anyone in Australia who has experienced, or is at risk of, family and domestic violence or sexual assault.
 24 hours, 7 days a week.